daneroo/site-demo.mirawatt.com/README.md

 # Migration of demo.mirawatt.com from Axial servers
-On 2018-07-05 I migrated all the data on axial servers which histed multiple sites.
+On 2018-07-05 I migrated all the data on axial servers which hosted multiple sites.
 One of the sites (demo.mirawatt.com) also had a database, being a wordpress site.

 Site is now hosted on github pages: [demo.mirawatt.com](http://demo.mirawatt.com/), and published from `master` branch `docs/` folder.
 Also Published to: [http://daniel-lauzon.com/site-demo.mirawatt.com/](http://daniel-lauzon.com/site-demo.mirawatt.com/) but root relative links are broken